The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Credit Scoring Case Study: Additional Empirical Results

 \paragraph{GSE results.} Overall, we find that GSE performance is highly sensitive to $\gamma$, and no single value performs best across experiments.
-We first consider a wide grid \(\Gamma=\{44.68,25.76,19.2,12.01,7.69,5.6,4.32,1.92,0.96,0.48\}\) and report heatmaps for selected values \(\tilde{\gamma} \in \{44.68,25.76,1.92,0.48\}\).
-Results are shown for both LR and LightGBM, with \(c_s=0\) and \(\beta=1\), in Figure~\ref{fig:GSE_sensitivity_wide}.
-As shown, there is no single value of \(\gamma\) that consistently delivers the close-to-best sample-path-averaged performance across experiments.
-As a single value of \(\gamma\) must be selected for the core scenarios, we choose \(\gamma=1.92\), which delivers the best performance in experiment E.1 among the values in \(\Gamma\) (see Figure \ref{fig:E.1_gamma}, column 2, row 1).
-We then examine local sensitivity around this reference value by fixing \(\tilde{\gamma}=1.92\) and considering a tighter grid \(\Gamma=\{2.31,2.14,1.99,1.92,1.85,1.73,1.61\}\).
-Heatmaps for \(\beta \in \{1,0.95,0.9\}\), with \(c_s=0\), are reported for both LR and LightGBM in Figure~\ref{fig:GSE_sensitivity_close}.
+As shown in Figure~\ref{fig:GSE_sensitivity_wide}, there is no single value of \(\gamma\) that consistently delivers the close-to-best sample-path-averaged performance across experiments.
+As a single value of \(\gamma\) must be selected for the core scenarios, we choose \(\gamma=1.92\), which delivers the best performance in experiment E.1 among the selected values (see Figure \ref{fig:E.1_gamma}, column 2, row 1).
+We then examine local sensitivity around this reference value by fixing \(\tilde{\gamma}=1.92\).
+Heatmaps for \(\beta \in \{1,0.9\}\), with \(c_s=0\), are reported for both LR and LightGBM in Figure~\ref{fig:GSE_sensitivity_close}.
 Even in the vicinity of \(\gamma=1.92\), performance varies substantially, and \(\gamma=1.92\) is often far from delivering close-to-best sample-path--averaged performance, particularly when \(\beta=0.9\).